PaulRitaldato1/ThreadPool/README.md

   std::string returnedString = future.get(); //future.get() blocks until the value is ready to be obtained

   /* ================== Utility Functions ================== */

-  //resizes the threadpool to any size given in the argument.
-Cannot be greater than the thread you have on your CPU pool.resize(6); //Can raise or lower the amount of threads as long as 1 < value < MAX_THREADS

   //gets the current thread count of the threadpool uint8_t numthreads = pool.getThreadCount(); //returns a uint8_t